locket0115/chessai/README.md

 ### TODO:

 - Bug fix
-    - some pieces can capture same team
     - when pawn en-passant capture sound and move sounds plays simultaneously
-    - king cant move to the grid which it can go

 - Features
     - some VFX for pawn promotion